Translated from the German. Originally published as: "Geschichte der Sozialpolitik in Deutschland seit 1945" by Nomos Publishers, 2001

 Content Level »Research

-Keywords »Germany - constitutional law - history - legal history - social policy
+Keywords »Germany - comparative politics - history - legal history - social policy